Auto Detailing Guide - Wash & Dry

 - Always use two wash buckets, one with shampoo and water, and one with rinse water

-- Using a Grit Guard insert helps release contamination from your wash mitt
+- Using a Grit Guard insert or Dirt Lock helps release contamination from your wash mitt

 - Use a separate wash media for your wheels and tires, heavy contaminated areas, and lightly contaminated areas